 Demand for a wider range of EBVs, including marbling, and the need to also use abattoir data, led to the major enhancements mentioned above.
-This was possible through work by the Cooperative Research Centre for Cattle and Beef Quality (CRC) linking BREEDPLAN herds with progeny tests, scanning and detailed abattoir measurements.
-This enabled the merging of such inputs as bull and heifer scans from studs, steer scans from feedlots, steer abattoir carcase results and overseas data such as US EPDs (see Figure 6b-1).
+This was possible through work by the Australian Beef Co-operative Research Centre(CRC) linking BREEDPLAN herds with progeny tests, scanning and detailed abattoir measurements.
+This enabled the merging of such inputs as bull and heifer scans from studs, steer scans from feedlots, steer abattoir carcase results and overseas data such as US EPDs (see Figure 1).